The Art of Cultural Exchange

 • Melody Ellis

-Dr Melody Ellis is a writer and creative practice researcher based in the School of Media and Communication at RMIT University where she is a member of the non/fictionLab research group.
-Melody is interested in the politics of value, power, interpretation, subjectivity, and resistance.
+Melody Ellis is a writer and creative practice researcher based in the School of Media and Communication at RMIT University where she is a member of the non/fictionLab research group.
+Melody is interested in the politics of value and taste, power, interpretation, subjectivity, and resistance.
 She brings to her writing and thinking a rigorous engagement with critical theory, art, aesthetics, and collaborative arts practices.

 • Marjorie Evasco